 Honors Concentrations

 An Honors concentration in any of these tracks requires the successful completion of all the standard requirements with the addition of an Honors thesis.
-For the preparation of this thesis, students will ordinarily enroll in ARCH 1970 during the first semester of the senior year and ARCH 1990 during the second semester of the senior year (these courses may not be taken S/NC, nor may they be used to satisfy the standard requirements of the concentration).
-In order to qualify for honors, students must have received more A’s than B’s in concentration courses completed.
+In order to qualify for Honors, students must have received more A’s than B’s in concentration courses completed, and successfully complete an Honors thesis in their final two semesters at Brown.
+For the preparation of this thesis, students will ordinarily enroll in ARCH 1970 during the first semester of the senior year and ARCH 1990 during the second semester of the senior year.
+These courses may not be taken S/NC, nor may they be used to satisfy the standard requirements of the concentration.

 Honors concentrations are recommended for students considering graduate work in the discipline of archaeology.
-Any student interested in a course of graduate study should speak to the Joukowsky Institute's Assistant Director and faculty members as soon as possible,, not least for advice about additional forms of preparation.
+Any student interested in a course of graduate study should speak to the Director of Undergraduate Studies and faculty members as soon as possible, not least for advice about additional forms of preparation.
 Graduate work in the archaeology of the ancient world, for example, requires knowledge of appropriate ancient, as well as modern, languages.
 Students should start work on acquiring these skills as early as possible.

 The Honors Thesis